SeedSigner/seedsigner-os/docs/dev_workflow.md

 Or you can use any of the Buildroot customization commands like `make menuconfig` or `linux-menuconfig`  from the `/output` directory

 Move images manually built with `make` with the command `mv images/seedsigner_os.img /images/`

+## Image Location and Naming

+By default, the docker-compose.yml is configured to create a container volume of the *images* directory in the repo.
+This is where all the image files are written out after the container completes building the OS from source.
+That volume is accessible from the host.
+The image files are named using this convention:

+`seedsigner_os.<app_repo_branch>.<board_config>.img`

+Example name for a `pi0` built off the 0.5.2 branch would be named:

+`seedsigner_os.0.5.2.pi0.img`

 ## Development Configs